grierforensics/Great-DANE-Toolset/README.md

 Project to showcase the DANE SMIMEA standard for email signing and encryption.

-The project is devloped with Scala, sbt, Jersey, and AngularJS
+The project is developed with Scala, sbt, Jersey, and AngularJS

 The project components are:
 - dst-core - common core code for DaneSmimeaService, DST workflow, Email sending, and Email fetching